 - 74% of Gen-Zers and 60% of millennials say they’re finding saving difficult because of loss of income/employment.

 “For the generations of tomorrow among Canada’s workforce, planning for financial security and retirement is pretty much in the DNA.
 That said, financial wellness is hardly a one-size-fits-all scenario, and that’s where Link’s workplace financial wellness solutions can help,” says Brian McClennon, President and CEO of Link Investment Management.

 “Because of our platform and our approach, we offer investment suitability for the individual—Gen-Zers, millennials, and every other generation on up.”

-Whether it’s our Multi-Employer Defined Contribution Pension Plan, the Alberta Link Pension Plan (ALPP), or other savings vehicles like Group Tax Free Savings Accounts (TFSAs) or Group Registered Retirement Savings Plans (RRSPs), Link’s financial wellness solutions provide long-lasting—and personalized—benefits for your employees, regardless of age.
+Whether it’s our Multi-Employer Defined Contribution Pension Plan, the LINK Multi Employer Pension Plan, or other savings vehicles like Group Tax Free Savings Accounts (TFSAs) or Group Registered Retirement Savings Plans (RRSPs), Link’s financial wellness solutions provide long-lasting—and personalized—benefits for your employees, regardless of age.

 - Individualized, prescribed portfolios, matched to personal risk profiles and investment objectives (suitability)

 - A passive investment model, the use of Exchange Traded Funds (ETFs) and Link’s own proprietary robo-advisor algorithm, which offer more flexibility and lower fees

 - A fully digital platform, with simple, straightforward and rapid online enrolment